 The Company uses the Black Scholes Merton option pricing model to measure the fair value of stock options and the Monte Carlo simulation method to measure the fair value of performance units.
-The closing price of Matador's common stock on the grant date is used to measure the fair value of restricted stock and restricted stock unit awards granted under the Company's 2003 Stock and Incentive Plan (the "2003 Incentive Plan") and the 2012 Long-Term Incentive Plan (as subsequently amended and restated, the "2012 Incentive Plan"), while the closing price of Matador's common stock on the trading day prior to the grant date is used to measure the fair value of restricted stock and restricted stock unit awards granted under the 2019 Long-Term Incentive Plan (the "2019 Incentive Plan").
+The closing price of Matador's common stock on the grant date is used to measure the fair value of restricted stock and restricted stock unit awards granted under the 2012 Long-Term Incentive Plan (as subsequently amended and restated, the "2012 Incentive Plan"), while the closing price of Matador's common stock on the trading day prior to the grant date is used to measure the fair value of restricted stock unit awards granted under the 2019 Long-Term Incentive Plan (the "2019 Incentive Plan").

-The Company's consolidated statements of operations for the years ended December 31, 2020, 2019 and 2018 include a stock-based compensation (non-cash) expense of \$13.6 million, \$18.5 million and \$17.2 million, respectively.
-This stock-based compensation expense includes common stock issuances and restricted stock units expense totaling \$1.0 million, \$1.4 million and \$1.6 million for the years ended December 31, 2020, 2019 and 2018, respectively, paid to independent members of the Board of Directors and advisors as compensation for their services to the Company.
-The Company's consolidated statement of operations for the years ended December 31, 2020 and 2019 also includes \$4.0 million and \$3.2 million, respectively, related to liability-based awards expected to be settled in cash.
+The Company's consolidated statements of operations for the years ended December 31, 2021, 2020 and 2019 include a stock-based compensation (non-cash) expense of \$9.0 million, \$13.6 million and \$18.5 million, respectively.
+This stock-based compensation expense includes common stock issuances and restricted stock units expense totaling \$0.9 million, \$1.0 million and \$1.4 million for the years ended December 31, 2021, 2020 and 2019, respectively, paid to independent members of the Board of Directors and advisors as compensation for their services to the Company.
+The Company's consolidated statement of operations for the years ended December 31, 2021, 2020 and 2019 also includes \$20.4 million, \$4.0 million and \$3.2 million, respectively, related to liability-based awards expected to be settled in cash.